StephenLHChan/stephenc.info-image-compression-pipeline/README.md

 # AWS Image Compression Pipeline

-An automated image compression pipeline built with AWS CDK that processes images uploaded to an S3 bucket, compresses them to a maximum dimension of 4096px, and stores them in a destination bucket.
+An automated image compression pipeline built with AWS CDK that processes images uploaded to an S3 bucket, compresses them to a maximum dimension of 4096px, and stores them in a destination bucket for web delivery.

 ## Architecture

 The pipeline consists of the following components:

-- **Source S3 Bucket**: Where original images are uploaded
+- **Source S3 Bucket**: Where original images are uploaded (with `photos/` prefix)
-- **Destination S3 Bucket**: Where compressed images are stored
+- **Destination S3 Bucket**: Where compressed images are stored for web delivery
-- **Lambda Function**: Processes images using Sharp library
+- **Lambda Function**: Processes images using Sharp library with comprehensive error handling
 - **S3 Event Notifications**: Triggers Lambda on new image uploads
+- **CloudWatch Monitoring**: Alarms, metrics, and dashboards for observability
+- **SNS Notifications**: Error alerts and monitoring notifications

 ### Flow

-1. User uploads an image to the source bucket
+1. User uploads an image to the source bucket with `photos/` prefix
 2. S3 event notification triggers the Lambda function
 3. Lambda processes the image:
    - Resizes to max 4096px on the longer side
-   - Converts to WebP format
+   - Converts to JPEG format with 80% quality
    - Maintains aspect ratio
+   - Implements retry logic for transient failures
-4. Compressed image is saved to the destination bucket
+4. Compressed image is saved to the destination bucket with public read access
+5. CloudWatch metrics are recorded for monitoring

+## Features

+- **Automatic Image Processing**: Resizes and compresses images on upload
+- **Format Conversion**: Converts all images to JPEG format for consistency
+- **Retry Logic**: Handles transient failures with exponential backoff
+- **Comprehensive Monitoring**: CloudWatch alarms, metrics, and dashboards
+- **Error Handling**: Detailed error classification and logging
+- **Security**: Least-privilege IAM roles and policies
+- **Testing**: Comprehensive unit and integration tests

 ## Prerequisites